gunampallir-cpu/ansible-template-aws-sqlite/README.md

 # Ansible Template Downloader

 A comprehensive full-stack web application for generating and downloading Ansible templates with automated directory structure, playbooks, and GitLab CI configuration.
-Includes production-ready Azure deployment with Kubernetes, Docker, Terraform, and CI/CD pipelines.
+Includes production-ready AWS deployment with Kubernetes, Docker, Terraform, and CI/CD pipelines.

+## ⚠️ IMPORTANT: First-Time Setup

+**If you're setting up this repository for the first time**, you need to configure AWS credentials in GitHub Secrets:

+📖 **[→ Follow the GitHub Setup Guide](./GITHUB_SETUP.md)** to configure AWS credentials and enable the CI/CD pipeline.

+**Current Status**: The GitHub Actions workflow is failing because AWS credentials are not configured.
+This is expected for a new repository clone.

+---

 ## 🚀 Features